B0biloosky/CKbM/README.md

 # How to use CKbM

+### Questions You May Have
+* You do NOT need an Input Map for this project to work.

+* You can use CKbM in your projects, credit would be lovely (you can put me as either "Bobiloosky", or "The Keybind Man").

+* I might update this if someone rports a bug or I get an idea for it.

 ### Configuring Constants

 The constants are explained within the project in comments, but I'll explain them here aswell.